CumulusNetworks/docs/content/version/cumulus-linux-31/Layer-3-Features/Border-Gateway-Protocol---BGP.md

     R7(config-router)# neighbor 10.0.0.2 timers connect 30

-This command has to be specified per each neighbor, peer-group doesn’t support this option in `quagga`.
+This command has to be specified per each neighbor, peer-group doesn't support this option in `quagga`.

 ### Advertisement Interval</span>